AyushM7/Rust_Detector/README.md

 # Rust Detector

 Rust Detector: A project focused on improving railway track safety standards by detecting rust on tracks.
-The system utilizes OpenCV for image processing, TensorFlow for advanced pattern recognition, and NumPy for efficient numerical computations, providing a robust solution for identifying rust in real-time.
+The system utilizes OpenCV for image processing, TensorFlow for advanced pattern recognition, and NumPy for efficient numerical calculations, providing a robust solution for identifying rust in real time.
 ## Features

 - Real-time rust detection using a webcam.